daos-stack/daos/docs/admin/administration.md

 The `--ranks` takes a pattern describing rank ranges, e.g., 0,5-10,20-100.
 The `--rank-hosts` takes a pattern describing host ranges e.g. storagehost[0,5-10],10.8.1.[20-100].

-The output table will indicate action and result.
+The output table will indicate the action and result.

 DAOS I/O Engines will be started.